swils23/just_wrapper/README.md

 ## About The Project
 `just_wrapper` is a wrapper for the `just` command in the form of a [custom Zsh plugin](https://github.com/ohmyzsh/ohmyzsh/wiki/Customization#adding-a-new-plugin).
 This plugin enables the use of custom commands without the need to write, modify, or extend a Justfile.

-This is useful for adding commands that you don't want to add to a project's Justfile, or for adding global commands that don't require the presence of a Justfile.
+### Use Cases
+- **Custom Commands**: Commands specific to your workflow, but don't belong in a project's Justfile
+- **Overriding Commands**: Commands that overwrite ones defined in a project's Justfile to suit your needs
+- **Shortcut Commands**: Commands that simplify or shorten existing commands (e.g. `just tp` for `just test_playwright`)
+- **Roadblocks**: Commands that are used frequently, but project maintainers are hesitant to add to the Justfile

+#### Warning: Potential for Lost Wisdom

+While `just_wrapper` offers great flexibility, there's a potential downside: **lost wisdom**.
+If team members add custom commands without sharing them, valuable improvements to a project's `just` commands might be missed.
+Encourage your team to share useful commands to ensure everyone benefits from collective knowledge.

 ### Built With